 Your Orientation Experiences

-Start with CENTRAL 101: Your Orientation and Transition Portal
+CENTRAL 101: Your Orientation and Transition Portal

 CENTRAL 101: Your Orientation and Transition Portal is your guide during your transition to CWU.
 This portal will expose you to campus resources and prepare you for your first quarter by providing deadlines and action items.
 These resources and services will ensure your transition to Central Washington University is seamless.
 You will be added to CENTRAL 101 the day after you accept your offer of admissions!
 You can register for Links Orientation at the end of this course!